GalanthusLufen/food-ml-book/_sources/chapter1.md

 ### Neural Network Approach

-TabTransformer and similar architectures can map physical parameters to sensory scores:
+We can use deep neural network architectures that can map physical parameters to sensory scores:

 | Input Features | Output |
 |---------------|--------|